This weekend, somebody asked me what I do for work. “I’m in B2B marketing,” I replied.

 And while our terms can seem straightforward and sensible from the inside, I know that they can often be confusing – especially if you don’t spend your day reading marketing articles.

-So, in this article, we’ll clear up one of the most fundamental distinctions in the marketing world: the difference between B2B and B2C marketing.
+So, in this article, we’ll clear up one of the most fundamental distinctions in the marketing world: the difference between B2B marketing and B2C marketing.
 Hopefully, by the end, you’ll know what B2B and B2C marketing involve and how they’re different.

 Whether you’re like my new friend and are new to the whole concept, or whether you have some background in these fields and are looking to go deeper, I think this will be helpful.